 Because of many things, Layton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Layton really has some of the features that families look for when choosing a good community to raise children.
 Is Layton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Layton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Layton does not have a public transit system used by locals to get to and from work.

-The education level of Layton citizens is very high relative to the national average among all cities (21.84%): 38.34% of adults in Layton have a bachelor's degree or even advanced degree.
+The citizens of Layton are very well educated compared to the average community in the nation: 38.34% of adults in Layton have a bachelor's degree or even advanced degree.

 The per capita income in Layton in 2022 was $56,271, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $225,084 for a family of four.